TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sql-tsg-connectivity-solution-loadbalancer-issue-resolved.md

 <!--issueDescription-->

-VM was behind a load balancer blocking outbound connectivity to Azure services.The connectivty issues have been resolved.
+VM was behind a load balancer blocking outbound connectivity to Azure services.The connectivity issues have been resolved.
 Please retry failed operations.

 <!--/issueDescription-->